ujjujjuj/syn-scanner/README.md

 ## Note

 This tool is just a proof of concept.
-Since there is no timing mechanism like nmap, it occasionally drops probes due to rate limiting which occasionally gives unreliable results.
+Since there is no timing mechanism like nmap, it occasionally drops probes due to rate limiting which can give unreliable results.